ISTQB Learning

 9 / 40

-9. Which of the following is an advantage of the whole-team approach?
+9. Which of the following is an example of how product risk analysis may influence the thoroughness and scope of testing?

 Select ONE option.